 The Detective Division investigates major crimes and provides limited crime scene forensics.

-The station is equipped with five adult and juvenile holding cells.
+The station is equipped with three adult, one juvenile and one female holding cell.
 Prisoners who will be held overnight or through the weekend are transported to the Bristol County Sheriff’s lockup in New Bedford.
 Juvenile offenders requiring a secure facility are also transported elsewhere.

 The Department’s Police and Communications general operating budget for dispatching and police services totals just above 2 million dollars annually..
 Vehicle maintenance is provided by mechanics at the Town’s Highway Department facility.